thma/WhyHaskellMatters/README.md

 `Maybe` values and providing a way to *short circuit* the `Nothing` cases.

-We need an operator `andThen` that takes the `Maybe` result of a first function application as first argument and a function as second argument that will be used in the `Just x` case and again returns a `Maybe` result.
+We need an operator `andThen` that takes the `Maybe` result of a first function application as first argument, and a function as second argument that will be used in the `Just x` case and again returns a `Maybe` result.
 In case that the input is `Nothing` the operator will directly return `Nothing` without any further processing.
 In case that the input is `Just x` the operator will apply the argument function `fun` to `x` and return its result: